 Indonesia is one of the world’s top coffee-producing countries, with multiple coffee-producing islands.
 Several Indonesian coffee brands symbolize a variety of distinct areas.
-When it comes to Indonesian coffee, it might not be easy to know where to begin!
+Regarding Indonesian coffee, it might not be easy to know where to begin!

 History of Indonesian coffee